 - Or freeze for 2-3 months, well wrapped in food wrap, a layer of kitchen foil and perhaps also pop into a freezer bag.

-- Black treacle can be replaced with molasses or golden syrup.
+- Black treacle can be replaced with light molasses or golden syrup.

-- The vegan-friendly margarine used was Stork baking spread.
+- The margarine we used was Stork baking spread which is vegan-friendly.

-- Its best to use an oatmeal that is intended for baking, and this is sometimes called 'medium oatmeal' or 'Scottish oatmeal' which is ground to a finer consistency compared to steel-cut oatmeal.
-Although the medium oatmeal is ground it is not exactly flour-like in texture, it is just smaller and finer compared to steel-cut oatmeal.
+- It's best to use an oatmeal that is intended for baking, and this is sometimes called 'medium oatmeal' or 'Scottish oatmeal' which is ground to a fine consistency.
+Although medium oatmeal is ground it is not exactly flour-like in texture, it is just smaller and finer compared to steel-cut oatmeal.

 - The oatmeal used for this recipe was Hamlyn's Scottish Oatmeal which we sourced in our local Co-op [UK].

-- We are a vegan family recipe blog so all our ingredient recommendations are for plant-based and vegan-friendly ingredients - such as plant-based milk, butter, and margarine - however if you have different dietary requirements you can use your usual ingredients.
+- We are a plant-based family recipe blog so all our ingredient recommendations are for vegan-friendly ingredients - such as soya milk and dairy-free margarine - however if you have different dietary requirements you can use your usual ingredients.

 Nutrition

-Prepared these traditional parkin biscuits?
+Prepared these Traditional Parkin Biscuits?
 Do let us know how you got on by dropping us a comment below, and clicking the recipe star ratings above.
+All feedback is very much appreciated.
 Thanks so much!
 Jacq x

 Delicious, quick and easy to make.
 Please note that in the recipe given at bottom (not the stages one with photos) there is no mention of the vegan margerine once set aside, though I knew when to add it.
 I used whole unblanched almonds on mine and they were fine.
 Will make again soon.
 Thanks 😊